-None of the Seller, the Underwriters, the Trustee, the Servicer, the Custodian, the Guarantor, the Trust Agent or the Securities Administrator or any of their respective affiliates have made or will make any representation as to (i) the proper characterization of the Certificates for legal investment or other purposes, (ii) the ability of particular prospective investors to purchase Certificates for legal investment or other purposes or (iii) the ability of particular prospective investors to purchase Certificates under applicable investment restrictions.
+None of the Seller, the Underwriters, the Trustee, the Servicer, the Custodian, the Guarantor, the Trust Agent or the Securities Administrator or any of their respective affiliates have made or will make any representation as to (i) the proper characterization of the Certificates for legal investment or other purposes, (ii) the ability of particular prospective investors to purchase Certificates under applicable investment restrictions.
 Without limiting the generality of the foregoing, none of the Issuer, the Underwriters, the Securities Administrator or any of their respective affiliates have made or will make any representation as to the characterization of the Certificates as a United States or non-United States investment under any state insurance code or related regulations.
+None of the Issuer, the Underwriters, the Securities Administrator or any of their respective affiliates or non-United States investment under any state insurance code or related regulations.
+None of the Issuer, the Underwriters, the Securities Administrator or any of their as a United States or non-United States investment under any state insurance code or related regulations.
 None of the Issuer, the Underwriters, the Securities Administrator or any of their respective affiliates are aware of any published precedent that addresses such characterization.
 There can be no assurance as to the nature of any advice or other action that may result from such consideration or the effect, if any, such advice or other action resulting from such consideration may have on the Certificates.